 GEOG 475.
 Digital Image Processing.
 3 Credits.

 A course focused on the concepts and principles involved in the use of digital remotely sensed data as they are applied to environmental monitoring and natural resource management.
 Emphasis is placed on algorithm development and 'hands-on' application of digital techniques to select imagery.
-Prerequisites: GEOG 374 and 374L.
-S.
+Prerequisite: GEOG 374 and 374L.
+S, odd years.

 GEOG 476.
 Selected Topics in Geographic Information Systems.
 3 Credits.

 An examination of a specific application area or set of techniques in GIS including, but not limited to, Business GIS, Environmental GIS, GIS Databases, GIS Scripting and Web-Based GIS.
 Repeatable to six credits if different topics are examined.
-Prerequisites: GEOG 474 and GEOG 474L, or instructor consent.
-Repeatable to 3 credits.
+Prerequisite: GEOG 474 and GEOG 474L, or instructor consent.
+Repeatable to 3.00 credits.
 On demand.

 GEOG 494.
 Directed Studies in Geographical Problems.
 1-3 Credits.

 Designed for students who wish to explore advanced topics in Geography on an individual or small group basis.
 May be repeated to a maximum of six credit hours.
-Prerequisites: Upper division status and consent of instructor.
-Repeatable to 6 credits.
+Prerequisite: Upper division status and consent of instructor.
+Repeatable to 6.00 credits.
 F,S,SS.